wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-customer-service/designing-voc-surveys/includes/7-create-voc-survey.md

 #### Deploy the Voice of the Customer solution

-1. Go to <https://admin.powerplatform.microsoft.com>, and sign in to the Microsoft Power platform Admin center.
+1. Go to <https://admin.powerplatform.microsoft.com>, and sign in to the Microsoft Power Platform Admin center.
 2. In the Admin center site map, expand **Admin centers**.
 3. Select **Dynamics 365**.
 4. In the Dynamics 365 Admin center, select **Applications**.